 Japan's third largest agency ADK (or Asatsu-DK) still trails behind leaders Dentsu and Hakuhodo.
 Original core agency Asatsu closed the gap a little as a result of a 1999 takeover of Dai-Ichi Kikaku, then the #7 agency, now the DK in ADK.
 Shortly afterwards, the company forged a strategic alliance with UK-based marketing services giant WPP.
 That ongoing relationship makes ADK arguably the most Western-leaning Japanese agency after Dentsu, even if the partnership is restricted to Asian markets.
 ADK still has only a minimal direct presence in developed Western markets.
-Advertising Age ranked Asatsu-DK as the #20 ad organisation worldwide in 2013 with revenues of around $466m.
+Yet in a dramatic turn of events in 2017, ADK gave its backing to a private equity buyout and gave notice that it wishes to sever its 20-year partnership with WPP.

 Selected ADK advertising